-Mr D Voisin - Head of Department
+Mr D Voisin - Head of Department / Responsibility for Literacy

-Mrs A Maguire - Teacher of French
+Mrs A Maguire - Teacher of Modern Foreign Languages

 More than just teachers in the wider sense of the term, we consider ourselves (and thrive to be seen by both colleagues and students) as linguists whose passion for language transcends the classroom.
 We are passionate about languages and experts in our subject.
 Beyond getting students to achieve good results in exams, we also want to share this passion and foster, through languages, a more thorough and more mature understanding of the world.

 By the end of Year 9, we expect pupils to be able to distinguish between the most common parts of speech.
 At the top end, they would have the ability to use or manipulate three tenses / time frames.
 Pupils would have also acquired a solid range of vocabulary across all the topics covered in years 7, 8 and 9.
 Through regular practice, students would increasingly be able to make routine use of the target language and use it in practical situations.
 Beyond the linguistic and grammatical aspect of the subject, learners would have a general appreciation of francophone culture, with some specific understanding of the differences and similarities per topic area.
 Pupils would now dismiss the most common stereotypes about the country / people and would manifest a genuine interest and curiosity with regard to the sociocultural aspects of the subject.